-Shaping natural nails in the 5 most popular salon shapes… and what are those shapes?
+Shaping natural nails in the five most popular salon shapes… and what are those shapes?

 Squoval, Round, Oval, Almond, and Coffin!

-Now when shaping natural nails, you’ll want to make sure that you use nothing coarser than a 180 grit board file.
-As much as possible use an emery board or a ~200 grit nail file.
+Now when shaping natural nails, you’ll want to make sure that you use nothing coarser than a 180-grit board file.
+Use an emery board or a ~200-grit nail file as much as possible.
 Using gentle grit files will keep the natural nails from splitting.
-Not only do splitting nails become weak but also cause your nail polish or gel to chip.
+Not only do splitting nails become weak but also causes your nail polish or gel to chip.

 Popular Shape #1 Squoval

 So what is the squoval shape?
-Let’s start first by defining what it is not, so that you know what to avoid when creating the look.
+Let’s start by defining what it is not, so you know what to avoid when creating the look.
 The squoval shape is not a square nail with rounded edges.
-That will indeed simply be a Square.
+That will indeed be a Square.
 Round.
 Nail.

-The squoval nail is squared on its side walls and has more of a narrow tapering off into the free-edge, and that edge is prouncedly rounded.
-And yes there still are corners but they are pushed in so that in the day-to-day impact of things it is that rounded edge that makes contact with the world and not the corners.
+The squoval nail is squared on its side walls and has more of a narrow tapering off into the free edge, and that edge is pronouncedly rounded.
+And yes, there still are corners, but they are pushed in so that in the day-to-day impact of things, it is that rounded edge that makes contact with the world and not the corners.

-So to shape natural nails into a squoval shape round off the free edge significantly, and all you have to do to keep an uniform shape is to give your file an angle.
+So shaping natural nails into a squoval shape rounds off the free edge significantly, and all you have to do to keep a uniform shape is to give your file an angle.
 Because you are using a soft grit nail file, going back and forth occasionally will be ok.
-But when working on your sides do try your best to file in one direction.
+But when working on your sides, try your best to file in one direction.

-You can slightly curve your file in, to soften the corners a tad but your goal is not to completely round them off.
+You can slightly curve your file to soften the corners a bit, but your goal is not to completely round them off.

 Popular Shape #2 Round

-So if we take a look at this plastic nail tip, we’ll notice that it is actually the perfect shape of round.
-So we’re actually going to use it as a guide to create the perfect round natural nail ourselves.
+So if we look at this plastic nail tip, we’ll notice that it is actually a perfectly round shape.
+So we’re actually going to use it as a guide to creating the perfect round natural nail ourselves.
 Ready?
 Let’s do this.